 Talk to- as many exhibitors as possible.
 Ask about entry requirements, student life, open days, accommodation and anything else you might want to know.

-Notes-Make sure you get down some of the information you are given, either old school on paper or on your phone.
+Notes-Make sure you get down some of the information you are given.

 At home again-Follow up with more research, look back through your notes, the prospectuses, websites and once you have narrowed the choice down go and visit on an open day.